 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-The first treatment a person is given is called first-line therapy.
+The first treatment a person is given for advanced urothelial cancer is called first-line therapy.
 If that treatment stops working, then a person receives second-line therapy.
 In some situations, third-line therapy may also be available.

-Adjuvant systemic therapy is treatment that is given after surgery has been completed.
-In bladder cancer, adjuvant therapy is usually chemotherapy or treatment in a clinical trial.
-Neoadjuvant therapy is treatment that is given before surgery, such as chemotherapy.
+Adjuvant systemic therapy is treatment that is given after radical surgery has been completed.
+In bladder cancer, adjuvant therapy is usually cisplatin-based chemotherapy (if not given before surgery) or treatment in a clinical trial.
+Neoadjuvant therapy is treatment that is given before surgery, such as cisplatin-based chemotherapy.

-People with low-grade noninvasive bladder cancer (stage 0a) are treated with TURBT first.
-Low-grade noninvasive bladder cancer rarely turns into aggressive or metastatic disease, but patients are at risk for developing more low-grade cancers throughout their life.
-This requires long-term checkups, called surveillance, using cystoscopy (see Diagnosis).
-To reduce the risk of future tumors developing, people may receive intravesical chemotherapy or local immunotherapy after TURBT.
+People with low-grade noninvasive bladder cancer (stage 0a) are treated with transurethral resection of bladder tumor (TURBT) first.
+Low-grade noninvasive bladder cancer rarely turns into aggressive, invasive, or metastatic disease, but patients are at risk for developing more low-grade cancers throughout their life.
+This requires long-term checkups, called surveillance, using cystoscopy and urine cytology (see Diagnosis).
+To reduce the risk of future tumors developing, people may receive intravesical chemotherapy after TURBT.

 People with high-grade, non-muscle-invasive bladder cancer are at higher risk for the tumor returning, called a recurrent tumor.
 Sometimes a tumor comes back at a more advanced stage, with a risk of developing into metastatic bladder cancer.
-To help prevent this from happening, the urologist may recommend removing the whole bladder, called radical cystectomy (see “Surgery” in Types of Treatment), especially if the person is young and/or has a large tumor or a number of tumors at the time of diagnosis.
+To help prevent this from happening, the urologist may recommend removing the whole bladder, called radical cystectomy (see “Surgery” in Types of Treatment), especially if the person is young, has a large tumor or a number of tumors at the time of diagnosis, or other aggressive features.

 Muscle-invasive bladder cancer has grown into the muscle layer of the bladder wall.
 Surgery is often among the first treatments, and the standard treatment is a radical cystectomy (see “Surgery” in Types of Treatment).
 Lymph nodes near the bladder are usually removed as well.
-A TURBT may still be done, but it usually is used to help the doctor figure out the extent of the cancer, rather than as a treatment.
+A TURBT may still be done, but it usually is used to help the doctor figure out the extent of the cancer rather than as a treatment.
+For some people, immunotherapy with nivolumab may be given after radical cystectomy with the goal of lowering the risk of recurrence.

 Sometimes, people with muscle-invasive bladder cancer receive systemic chemotherapy first, before surgery.
 Then they may have a radical cystectomy and urinary diversion or may be given a combination of chemotherapy and radiation therapy.
-Giving chemotherapy before surgery, called neoadjuvant chemotherapy, may shrink the tumor in the bladder, destroy microscopic cancer cells that have spread beyond the bladder, and ultimately help people live longer.
-An important clinical trial showed that a specific combination of systemic chemotherapy called MVAC given before a radical cystectomy helped people with muscle-invasive bladder cancer live longer.
-This approach is now considered a standard treatment for people whose overall health allows it.
-The combination of 2 other chemotherapies, cisplatin and gemcitabine, is considered a standard treatment as well, even though it has not been compared to MVAC in muscle-invasive disease.
+Giving neoadjuvant chemotherapy may shrink the tumor in the bladder, destroy microscopic cancer cells that have spread beyond the bladder, and ultimately help people live longer.
+An important clinical trial showed that a specific combination of systemic chemotherapy called MVAC given before radical cystectomy helped people with muscle-invasive bladder cancer live longer.
+This approach is now a standard treatment for people whose overall health allows it.
+The combination of 2 chemotherapy drugs, cisplatin and gemcitabine, is also considered a standard regimen for neoadjuvant therapy in muscle-invasive disease.

-It is important to note that neoadjuvant chemotherapy with 1 drug alone or when cisplatin is replaced with other drugs, such as carboplatin, does not seem to help patients with locally advanced bladder cancer live longer, so it is not often recommended.
-People whose health does not allow them to receive neoadjuvant chemotherapy should receive surgery first.
-Anyone who has been diagnosed with muscle-invasive bladder cancer should talk with a urologist and a medical oncologist about all of their treatment options, including the risks and benefits of chemotherapy.
+It is important to note that neoadjuvant chemotherapy should be a cisplatin-based combination.
+People whose health does not allow them to receive neoadjuvant cisplatin-based chemotherapy may receive radical surgery first or enroll in clinical trial.
+Anyone who has been diagnosed with muscle-invasive bladder cancer should talk with a urologist, a medical oncologist, and a radiation oncologist about all their treatment options, including the risks and benefits of radical surgery, chemotherapy, or radiation therapy, ideally in a multidisciplinary setting.

-An approach using chemotherapy with radiation therapy may provide the same benefits as removing the bladder.
+An approach using chemotherapy with radiation therapy after TURBT may provide the same benefits as removing the bladder.
 This is also known as the bladder preservation approach or trimodal therapy.
-The type of chemotherapy used for patients undergoing bladder radiation therapy can include cisplatin alone or a combination of a drug called mitomycin-C (available as a generic drug) and fluorouracil (5-FU).
-It is important to talk with your doctor about the difference between these 2 different chemotherapy regimens.
-Be sure to discuss the differences between surgery and bladder preservation approaches, too.
+The type of chemotherapy used for patients undergoing bladder radiation therapy can include cisplatin alone, gemcitabine alone, or a combination of mitomycin-C (available as a generic drug) and fluorouracil (5-FU).
+It is important to talk with your doctor about the difference between these 3 different chemotherapy regimens.
+Be sure to discuss the differences between surgery and bladder preservation approaches in detail, as well as all applicable clinical trials.

 If bladder cancer has spread to another part of the body, doctors call it metastatic bladder cancer.
 If this happens, it is a good idea to talk with doctors, usually medical oncologists, who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
-Clinical trials might also be an option.
+Clinical trials may also be a good option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 A combination of treatments may be used to help manage the cancer.
-There are no methods to permanently cure metastatic bladder cancer for most people.
-The goals of treatment are to slow the spread of cancer, shrink the tumor (called remission), and extend life for as long as possible.
-Palliative care is also important to help relieve symptoms and side effects.
+There are no methods to permanently cure metastatic urothelial cancer for most people.
+The goals of treatment are to slow the spread of cancer, delay its growth, shrink the tumor (called remission), and extend life for as long as possible.
+Palliative care is also important to help relieve cancer symptoms and treatment side effects.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with cancer.
 Use the menu to choose a different section to read in this guide.